With my last 7 figure ecommerce business, I was really lazy about blogging. I started the blog early on using the free Blogger platform. Big mistake.

 You just need to go about it the right way.

-Blogging Attracts Lots of Lovely Organic Traffic
+Blogging for Business Attracts Lots of Lovely Organic Traffic

 Organic traffic is free traffic.
 Lovely free traffic generated by ranking well on search engines such as Google.
 (Mainly Google really, Google accounts for over 85% of all searches).
 To take advantage of organic traffic you need good SEO, Search Engine Optimisation.